-They will then have a minimum of three 'free choice' electives in which they can pursue the winterests or goals.
-For breadth of curriculum, students may not choose more than work three 'free choice' electives from the same Learning Area.
+They will then have a minimum of three 'free choice' electives in which they can pursue their own interests or goals.
+For breadth of curriculum, students may not choose more than two of the three 'free choice' electives from the same Learning Area.